evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 It works the same way for metrics.
 In this case, you should use `generate_column_metrics` function.

-**Example**: generate multiple metrics for all the columns in the list with the same parameter.
+**Example 1**: To generate multiple metrics for all the columns in the list with a custom parameter.

 ```python
 metric_generator_report = Report(